tstuefe/JEP387/jep.md

 ### A) Replace hard-wired chunk geometry with a buddy-style allocation scheme

-Currently there exist three kinds of chunks - leaving out humongous chunks for sake of simplicity - called "specialized", "small" and "medium" for historic reason.
-They are typically sized 1K/4K/64K.
-These odd ratios increase fragmentation and sometimes footprint unnecessarily and hamper in a number of ways.
+Currently there exist three kinds of chunks - leaving out humongous chunks for sake of simplicity - called "specialized", "small" and "medium" for historic reason, sized (64bit, non-class case) 1K/4K/64K.
+These odd ratios increase fragmentation and sometimes footprint unnecessarily:

-- It may increase memory footprint since if a class loader allocates more than 4K we have to give it a full 64K chunk which may be way more than it ever needs.
+- increased memory footprint since if a class loader allocates more than 4K we have to give it a full 64K chunk which may be way more than it ever needs.
-- It increases fragmentation unnecessarily since when chunks are merged upon return to the freelist, to form a 64K chunk we need 16 4K chunks happen to be free at just the right location.
+- increased fragmentation since when chunks are merged upon return to the freelist, to form a 64K chunk we need 16 4K chunks happen to be free at just the right location.

-It is proposed to replace the hard-wired three-chunk-type scheme with a more fluent one where chunks are sized in power-of-two steps from a minimum (1K) to a maximum (64K) - essentially a buddy-allocation scheme.
+The proposal is to replace the hard-wired three-chunk-type scheme with a more fluid one where chunks are sized in power-of-two steps from a minimum (e.g 1K) to a maximum (e.g 64K) - essentially a buddy-allocation scheme.
 Chunks would have to be allocated at boundaries aligned to their chunk size, but that is already the case today (since the introduction of chunk coalescation).

 The proposed scheme would also the the prerequisite for parts (B) and (C) of the proposal, see below.